domhofmann/peachwww/README.md

 ---

 This project may be forked as the basis for an official client in the future, but right now we don't have the bandwidth to build or support one.
-So it's a personal project for the forseeable future.
+So it's a personal project for now.

 ## Status